msh100/rtcw/README.md

 PB_DISABLE           | Disable PB, set to any non-empty string to disable | Empty (PB enabled).
 AUTO_UPDATE          | Download the `latest` RtcwPro release from Github on startup? | Disabled, set to `true` to enable.

+Extra configuration can be prepended to the `server.cfg` by mounting a configuration at `/home/game/extra.cfg`.
+This is generally not recommended, try to use the variables above where possible.

 Todo
 ----